The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Carry-Gap Estimates

-I verify that the positive carry gap is not an artifact of imprecise cross-sectional fitting.
-The date--maturity-level option cross-sectional regressions in the \citet{AB21} pipeline achieve near-perfect fit in both markets.
-The median cell-level $R^2$ is 0.9999999 for SPX and 0.9999995 for RUT; the minimum $R^2$ values are 0.9999972 and 0.9999848, respectively.\footnote{ For some date--maturity combinations, too few observations survive preprocessing for the regression to be estimated.
-These cases reflect insufficient information for identification rather than poor-quality fits.}

-If the carry gap were merely noise centered at zero, daily aggregation should have driven the distribution's center toward zero.
-Instead, the entire distribution is shifted into positive territory and negative observations are exceptional, confirming that the carry gap is a systematic object consistently identified from high-quality option cross-sections.
+I also verify that the positive center is not an artifact of poor cross-sectional fitting.
+The date--maturity regressions in the \citet{AB21} pipeline achieve near-perfect fit: the median cell-level $R^2$ is 0.9999999 for SPX and 0.9999995 for RUT, with minimum values of 0.9999972 and 0.9999848, respectively.\footnote{ For some date--maturity combinations, too few observations survive preprocessing for the regression to be estimated.
+These cases reflect insufficient information for identification rather than poor-quality fits.} If the carry gap were zero-centered noise, daily aggregation should move the distribution toward zero.
+Instead, negative observations are rare and the distribution remains shifted into positive territory.